Aspire-Technology-Solutions/NewTeamsBackground/README.md

 - the offer no verison controlling,
 - the images have to be saved in a shared location, often Azure files leading to costs,
 - As the script runs once, and often results in a copy to the local drive; simply updating the image isn't enough and the script needs rerun,
-- or you could use remote load, but loss of internet connectivty conuld impact this.
+- or you could use remote load, but loss of internet connectivty conuld impact this,
+- MS may change the upload folder location, and a script limits our abiliity to move this with ease while a Win32 app allows verison change.

 The benefits to use a Win32 App, is that it addresses the above chllanges and offers greater control around delivery.